ouattararomuald/ouattararomuald.github.io/_posts/2020-12-22-numbering-plan-a-migration-from-8-to-10-digits.md

 ---
-title: Numbering plan: A migration from 8 to 10 digits
+title: Numbering plan a migration from 8 to 10 digits
-description: Mobile phone: a tool that changed the way....
+description: Mobile phone a tool that changed the way....
 layout: post
 author: Romuald Ouattara
 excerpt_separator: <!--more-->